-Students withdrawing from all courses after the third instructional day of the term should obtain a Withdrawal Form from the WGTC website, the Office of the Registrar, the ARC, or the Student Navigator.
-Before submitting the completed Withdrawal Form to the Office of the Registrar, the student should contact:
+Students withdrawing from all courses after the third instructional day of the term should complete the online withdrawal form on the WGTC website or obtain a hardcopy form from the WGTC website, the Office of the Registrar, the ARC, or the Student Navigator.
+Before submitting the completed hardcopy form to the Office of the Registrar, the student should contact:

-- Advisement and Retention Center (ARC)

-Students should first contact the ARC and speak with a counselor. - There may be resources available to help students remain enrolled in some or all of their classes. - Office of Financial Aid If the student still wishes to withdraw, the next step is to contact the Office of Financial Aid to see how the withdrawal will affect current and future financial aid awards. - If after speaking with the ARC and financial aid staff the student makes a final decision to withdraw from school completely, the student should return the Withdrawal Form to the Office of the Registrar.
+- Advisement and Retention Center (ARC)- Students should first contact the ARC and speak with a counselor. - There may be resources available to help students remain enrolled in some or all of their classes. - Office of Financial Aid If the student still wishes to withdraw, the next step is to contact the Office of Financial Aid to see how the withdrawal will affect current and future financial aid awards. - If after speaking with the ARC and financial aid staff the student makes a final decision to withdraw from school completely, the student should return the Withdrawal Form to the Office of the Registrar.